How to Split Bills Unevenly (Step-by-Step Guide + Calculator)

 What Is an Uneven Bill Split?

 Uneven bill splitting is extremely common in real life situations.
 For example, one friend may have paid for dinner while another covered transportation.
 Similarly, roommates might split rent differently based on room size or income differences.
-It is the best expense sharing calculator on the internet today.

 To split restaurant bills when everyone orders different food items, you can use our Expense Split Calculator to instantly calculate unequal contributions for any group.